Writing A Law School Personal Statement

 These questions can then be broken up further to make it easier to answer them thoroughly:

-- Is the student suited to the course that they are applying for?
+- Is the student suited to the law program that they are applying for?

-- Does the student have the necessary qualifications and qualities for the course?
+- Does the student have the necessary qualifications and personal qualities for the program?

 - Is the student conscientious, hardworking and unlikely to drop out?

-- Will the student do their best and cope with the demands of the course?
+- Will the student do their best and cope with the demands of law school?

 - Can the student work under pressure?

-- Will the student be able to adjust to their new environment at university?
+- Will the student be able to adjust to their new environment?

 - What are their communication skills like?

-- Are they dedicated to this course and have they researched it well?
+- Are they dedicated to this program and have they researched it well?

-- Do they have a genuine interest in the subject and a desire to learn more about it?
+- Do they have a genuine interest in law and a desire to learn more about it?

 These are the sorts of questions you need to answer in your personal statement.